Neo-Gaeltacht: South County Londonderry

 An area in southern County Londonderry centred on Slaghtneill (Sleacht Néill) and Carntogher (Carn Tóchair), both outside Maghera, which had gone from being 50% Irish-speaking in 1901 to having only a few speakers by the end of the century, has seen a language revival since the setting up of a naíscoil in 1993 and a Gaelscoil in 1994.
 In 2008 two local organisations launched a "strategy for the rebirth of the Gaeltacht", based on Irish-medium primary and secondary education.
 Announcing the launch, Éamon Ó Cuív, the Republic of Ireland's Minister for the Gaeltacht, said that the area was "an example to other areas all over Ireland which are working to reestablish Irish as a community language".

-In 2018, Foras na Gaeilge announced that Carn Tóchair was going to be recognised as one of the first five areas with a Líonra Gaeilge on the island of Ireland outside of the Gaeltacht, along with líonraí in West Belfast, Loughrea, Ennis and Clondalkin.
+In 2018, Foras na Gaeilge announced that Carn Tóchair was going to be recognised as one of the first five areas with a Líonra Gaeilge on the island of Ireland outside of the Gaeltacht.

 Republic of Ireland

 Urban language networks

-The 2016 census showed that Dublin had the largest concentration of daily Irish speakers, with 14,229 speakers representing 18 percent of such speakers throughout the country.
+The 2016 census showed that Dublin had the largest concentration of people who spoke Irish daily outside the education system, with 14,229 such speakers - 18 percent of the national population of daily speakers.
 In a survey of a small sample of adults who had grown up in Dublin and had completed full-time education, 54% of respondents reported some fluency in Irish, ranging from being able to make small talk to complete fluency.
 Only 19% of speakers spoke Irish three or more times per week, with a plurality (43%) speaking Irish less than once a fortnight.

 There have been several proposals over the years, as in Cork in the 1960s, to establish an urban Neo-Gaeltacht.
-In a special report on Nuacht TG4 news in 2009, it was confirmed that a group in Ballymun, a predominantly working-class area in Dublin, had, in conjunction with the local branch of Glór na nGael, received planning permission to build 40 homes for people who want to live in an Irish-speaking community in the heart of the city.
+In a special report on Nuacht TG4 news in 2009, it was confirmed that a group in Ballymun, a predominantly working-class area in Dublin, had, in conjunction with the local branch of Glór na nGael, received planning permission to build 40 homes for people who wanted to live in an Irish-speaking community within the city.
 There is no evidence that this project is still considered viable.

-Gaelscoileanna and Gaelcholáistí are now well established in the Republic of Ireland, especially in Dublin and Cork, and Ballymun now has two Gaelscoileanna.
+Gaelscoileanna and Gaelcholáistí are now well established in the Republic of Ireland, especially in Dublin, and Cork city, and Ballymun, for example, now has two Gaelscoileanna.

-In 2018, Foras na Gaeilge announced that under the Gaeltacht Act 2012 Loughrea, Ennis and Clondalkin in the Republic of Ireland were going to be officially recognised as among the first five areas with Líonraí Gaeilge (Irish Language Networks) on the island of Ireland along with Belfast and Carn Tóchair in Northern Ireland.
+In 2018, Foras na Gaeilge announced that under the Gaeltacht Act 2012 Loughrea, Ennis and Clondalkin in the Republic of Ireland were going to be officially recognised as among the first five areas with Líonraí Gaeilge (Irish Language Networks) on the island of Ireland, along with Belfast and Carn Tóchair in Northern Ireland.